 A Branch of the Australian Nuclear Association was formed in South Australia early in 2017.
 The Branch holds regular meetings at the University of South Australia and holds lectures on nuclear issues and the uses of radiation and radioactivity.
+Our main aim is to lobby to remove the current legislative bans on nuclear in state and federal politics because of the need for a low carbon energy source to replace fossil fuels and act as a sustainable back-up to renewables.

 The office bearers for the SA Branch are